pdgilbert/eg_stm_hal/README.md

 Additional examples are as follows.
 - `dht` uses crate [dht-sensor](https://github.com/michaelbeaumont/dht-sensor).
 Run tests were done with both DHT11 and DHT22 sensors.
 DHT22 is specified by adding feature `dht22`.
 DHT11 is used if nothing is specified.
-(Specifying `dht11` causes confusion with the other crate example.)
 The code must be compiled with `--release`  to run or it is not fast enough to read the sensor and an `Error Timeout` occurs.
 Run tests indicated the sensor values are approximately correct at room temperature, but the sensors have not been calibrated or tested at other temperatures.